Supporting Your Child With Depression

 - Try again another day if they don’t want to talk about it.
 Expressing feelings is hard enough at the best of time for teens, when they are depressed it’s even more difficult.
 Depression is particularly tough for teens.

 - If not you, then someone else.
 Encourage them to talk to a school counsellor or trusted teacher, GP, advice services which offer helplines, webchat, emails, text and forums (see where can I get help section below).

 - Combat isolation by helping to keep connections and communications going.
 Make opportunities for seeing friends, family; make time to chat regularly; do stuff such as sports, activities, silly and fun things; make music; walk a dog; try to get them involved and interested in something.
-Take a look at our Take20 page for ideas.
+Have a look at our activity ideas to help start a conversation.

 - Ensure as much of the following as possible: regular physical activity, good nutrition and regular sleep (teens need 9-10 hours per night).

 - Seek professional help if nothing is helping and the symptoms are worsening.

 - Involve your child in treatment choices.
 Contact maybe three different counsellors to get a feel for different approaches and types of people.
 If your child doesn’t ‘connect’ with a therapist, for example, find another one.

 - Be open with younger sisters and brothers, who will know ‘something’ is wrong and also need your time and attention.
 Asking how they feel and listening to them too is very important.